rolling-scopes-school/tasks/tasks/codejam-culture-portal.md

 Galleries / timelines / overlays can be found here - https://bestofjs.org/.

-Design / appearance is not crucially important for this task.
-The main things are: text / timeline / button for video / photo gallery / search control on the page with a list of authors.
+Design / appearance is **important** for this task.
+The text / timeline / button for video / photo gallery / search control on the page with a list of authors are important as general look and feel.

 ## Technical limitations
 You **should** develop portal using libraries of visual components such as **material-ui** or **bootstrap**.